 - Use a phone to dial 999 in the UK, or 112 in Ireland, ask for an ambulance and say ‘anaphylaxis’ – or ask somebody else to make the call

 It is important that you and your grown up know which thing or things caused you to have an

 allergic reaction in the past.
 This is because you must try to avoid having a reaction again in

 Jext® adrenaline auto-injector

-A doctor has given your child Jext® because their body reacted badly to something in the past, such as a type of food or an insect sting.
-In other words, they had an allergic reaction to something.
+A doctor has given you Jext® because your body reacted badly to something in the past, such as a type of food or an insect sting.
+In other words, you had an allergic reaction to something.

 Jext® contains a liquid called adrenaline.
 This is a medicine which Jext® injects into your body.
 It works quickly to reverse the symptoms of an anaphylactic reaction, whilst you wait for an ambulance.
 Jext® is easy to use, and you won’t see the needle going into your body.